HCALRunControl/xmlValidator/README.md

 Usage
 -----
-The xmlValidator creates a copy of the xml file to validate in a temporary directory.
-The copy has the CfgCVS structure that the HCALFM is used to seeing; i.e. if your xml file is called `my_xml_file.xml`, creates a copy with the structure `my_xml_file.xml/pro`.
+The xmlValidator can parse either master or grandmaster snippets intended for the HCALFM.
+In the case of master snippets, it creates a copy of the xml file to validate in a temporary directory.
+For grandmaster snippets, it is does not need to make such a copy.

+When parsing a master snippet, this script creates the CfgCVS structure for master snippets that the HCALFM is used to seeing; i.e. if your master snippet is called `my_xml_file.xml`, this script will create a copy of it with the structure `my_xml_file.xml/pro`.
 By default, this copy will be made in the `/tmp` directory, but you can specify a different location.

 To validate an xml file,
 ```